-N. Prisoners Transported to a Medical Facility
+L. Prisoners Transported to a Medical Facility

-- 1. Officers will ride in the ambulance when transporting a prisoner to a medical facility to prevent violent assaults on ambulance personnel, for evidentiary purposes, and to reduce the risk of escape.
-Officers shall follow the procedures set forth above in this General Order when prisoners are transported to a medical facility in a police cruiser. - 2.
-Prisoners should be restrained during transport to and from medical facilities, and while at the medical facility, unless prevented by injury or when medical personnel request the restraints be removed to allow for examination and treatment. - 3.
+- 1. Prisoners should be restrained by handcuffs and leg shackles during transport to and from medical facilities, and while at the medical facility, unless prevented by injury, or when medical personnel request the restraints be removed to allow for examination and treatment. - 2.
+Officers on a medical prisoner transport detail should have with them at all times a photocopy of the Field Arrest Form (FAF), which has all of the prisoner's identifying information, and a copy of the prisoner's mugshot. - 3.
+If a prisoner is violent, combative, or is an escape risk, an officer will ride in the ambulance when transporting a prisoner to a medical facility.
+Officers shall follow the procedures set forth in this General Order when prisoners are transported to a medical facility in a police cruiser. - 4.
 The transporting officer will remain with the prisoner during examination and treatment, except when a doctor or medical staff requests the officer leave the treatment area.
-In that event, an officer shall take a position that prevents escape. - 4.
-If the prisoner is violent or an escape risk, the transporting officer will request dispatch to notify hospital security, or the local police agency where the facility is located. - 5.
+In that event, an officer shall take an appropriate nearby position that prevents escape.

+- 5. If the prisoner is violent or an escape risk, a second officer shall be assigned to the detail at the discretion of the Detention Supervisor or Patrol Supervisor.
+The transporting officer will request that dispatch notify hospital security of the detail.
+If transporting to a medical facility outside of the City of Hartford, the local police agency where the facility is located will also be notified. - 6.
 Officers will remain with prisoners who are admitted to a medical facility until they are discharged from the hospital, released on bond or PTA, or arraigned at the hospital.
-The on-duty Supervisor shall assign officers to provide security while the patient is admitted.
+The on-duty supervisor shall assign officers to provide security while the patient is admitted.

-O. Documentation to Accompany Prisoners
+M. Documentation to Accompany Prisoners

-- 1. Proper identification of prisoners being transported, and special concerns or risks presented by such prisoners is necessary to ensure the safety of officers and the public. - 2.
-Prisoners being transported between facilities will be identified by reliable means, such as booking records, photograph, fingerprints, identifications, or personal knowledge of the transporting officer. - 3.
+- 1. Proper identification of prisoners being transported and special concerns or risks presented by such prisoners is necessary to ensure the safety of officers and the public. - 2.
+Prisoners being transported between facilities will be identified by reliable means, such as booking records, photograph, fingerprints, issued identifications, or the personal knowledge of the transporting officer. - 3.
 The transporting officer will carry all documentation relative to the prisoner's identification, destination, escape risk, suicidal tendencies, or unusual medical conditions, and shall advise receiving agency personnel of any potential medical or security hazards.
 Transporting officers should also carry a properly executed governor's warrant or waiver for interstate transports.
-The transporting officer shall deliver all documentation to the receiving officer.

-4. Transporting officers will obtain the signature of the receiving officer and document transfer of custody in their written report.
+The transporting officer shall deliver all documentation to the receiving officer. - 4.
+Transporting officers shall document transfer of custody in their written report, to include the receiving official's name.

-P. Prisoner Escape
+N. Prisoner Escape